msteenab/Group3-repo-projects/Behavior-Driven-Development-Lab.md

     Then they should see a list of dishes and their prices And close browser
 ```
+- This feature file includes syntax on how a user can display the restaurant menu on our website

 ### Scenario 4 (Text Area | Contact Us)

 ```gherkin